WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 	7. Generate token - **DO NOT EXIT THIS PAGE**
 		1. This is the only time on GitHub that you will be able to see this token
 		2. Feel free to save it to your preferred password manager or copy it right into the Obsidian plugin
+### Setup Obsidian
-7. Configure the Digital Garden plugin in Obsidian
+1. Configure the Digital Garden plugin in Obsidian
 	1. You may have to re-apply these settings after you configure Cloudflare
 	2. Nothing here is hard and fast, but some observations I've made:
 		1. I like turning almost all of the Features on